Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: EXPERIMENTS

 \subsection{Performance Evaluation}

-Peak signal-to-noise ratio (PSNR) and the structural similarity index (SSIM), were used to measure the reconstruction performance.
-Specifically, evaluations were performed between slices.
-The larger PSNR and SSIM, indicate a better reconstruction.
+For retrospective accelerated data, peak signal-to-noise ratio (PSNR) and the structural similarity index (SSIM) were used to measure the reconstruction performance.
+Larger PSNR and SSIM values indicate better reconstruction.
+In addition, we used paired t-tests to assess the statistical significance of PSNR and SSIM differences between ROGER and other methods.

-For prospective acceleration, no perfect ground truth is available due to potential subject motion, different geometry distortion and slightly different contrast.
-We visually evaluated the reconstructed image quality compared with fully sampled data and additionally calculated the tSNR maps for the EPI images using 50 frames.